burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

-The output of preprocessing of the source file is named as *preprocessed source* and typically has the extension "*.i."
+The output of preprocessing of the source file is named as *preprocessed source* and typically has the extension `*.i`.
 For example, obtaining such a source file from [clang](https://clang.llvm.org/get_started.html) can be achieved via `clang -E.`

 ## The Compiler and Linker.
 Briefly.